MichaelSchneeberger/dataclass-abc/README.md

 ## Usage

-The `dataclass_abc` class decorator:

-* erases the default value of the fields (see comment below)
-* resolves the abstract properties overwritten by a field
+The `dataclass_abc` class decorator resolves the abstract properties overwritten by a field.

 ``` python
 from abc import ABC, abstractmethod